-The Albertina is an 18th-century palace in Vienna housing a famous museum of painting, sculpture, graphic arts, photography, and architecture.
+The Albertina is an 18th-century palace in Vienna housing a world-renowned art museum featuring collections of painting, sculpture, graphic art, photography, and architecture; among them, the graphic collection is highly regarded as one of the world’s largest and most significant.

-The Baroque palace of Albertina was built in 1744 and gifted in 1794 to the Duke Albert of Saxe-Teschen, hence its name, who enlarged it with the so-called Habsburg staterooms, 21 richly-decorated rooms inspired to the Palace of Versailles.
-The palace is located in Vienna’s “museum quarter”, at a short distance from the Kunsthistorisches Museum.
+The Albertina is located in the historical heart of Vienna not far from the Kunsthistorisches Museum.
+The museum is housed in a Baroque-style palace built by Count Emanuel Teles Graf Sylva-Tarouca in 1744 and gifted in 1794 to the Duke Albert of Saxe-Teschen, hence its name, who enlarged it with the so-called Habsburg staterooms, 21 richly-decorated rooms inspired by the architecture of the Palace of Versailles.

 What to see at the Albertina

 The museum showcases four collections, respectively dedicated to modern art, graphic art, architecture, and photography.

 The Graphic Arts collection is truly remarkable with over 50,000 drawings, sketches, and watercolors, including pieces by Leonardo da Vinci, Michelangelo, Raphael, Dürer, Rubens, Rembrandt, Cézanne, Schiele, Klimt, Picasso, Jackson Pollock, Andy Warhol, and Anselm Kiefer.

 The Photographic collection contains more than 100,000 photographs dating from the 1850s onward.

-The Albertina organizes special exhibitions, guided tours, educational programs and art workshops.
-The museum building, fully accessible, includes a restaurant with Viennese and international cuisine, a bar and a shop.
+The Albertina organizes special exhibitions, guided tours, educational programs, and art workshops.
+The building of the museum, which is fully accessible to physically impaired people, also accommodates a restaurant with Viennese and international cuisine, a cafe, and a book and gift shop.

-Photos: banner and 3 © Rupert Steiner; all images courtesy of Albertina
+Photos: 3 © Rupert Steiner; all images courtesy of Albertina